peckhamdata/video-foo/video.md

 (font-size: 20)

 ```
+How to fix teh Printer

 1. Download the firmware (.bin) file, refer to support page for the printer.

-1. Create a folder named ‘DWLD’ on the USB memory device (FAT formatted).
+2. Create a folder named ‘DWLD’ on the USB memory device (FAT formatted).

-1. Store the software download file (.bin) in the ‘DWLD’ folder
+3. Store the software download file (.bin) in the ‘DWLD’ folder

-1. Switch off the machine,  Insert the USB memory device (rear of the printer).
+4. Switch off the machine,  Insert the USB memory device (rear of the printer).

-1. Simultaneously press then hold down the Home and Power buttons until the device powers on and SPECIAL BOOT MENU appears,
+5. Simultaneously press then hold down the Home and Power buttons until the device powers on and SPECIAL BOOT MENU appears,

-1. Simultaneously touch the letters A in SPECIAL, B in BOOT and the Home button.
+6. Simultaneously touch the letters A in SPECIAL, B in BOOT and the Home button.
 Do not hold any of the three locations, just touch/press then release simultaneously

-1. At the keypad screen enter code number: 6789#.
+7. At the keypad screen enter code number: 6789#.
 The SPECIAL BOOT MENU 1/3 screen will display.

-1. Select Download Mode on SPECIAL BOOT MENU 1/3, then touch YES.
+8. Select Download Mode on SPECIAL BOOT MENU 1/3, then touch YES.
 The UI will display SW update progress.
 The machine will eventually reboot several times

 Source: https://forum.support.xerox.com/t5/General-Information/Firmware-Upgrade-Failed/td-p/220229/page/2
 ```